jisazaTappsi/shatter/README.md

 Add a unittest(`test.py`) with specs:

     import unittest
-    from boolean_solver import solver
+    from mastermind import solver
     import start

     class MyTest(unittest.TestCase):
         """
-        1. Set conditions of your boolean function (for True outputs)
+        1. Set rules of your function
-        2. Run solver.execute(self, callable, table) where callable is the boolean function with the decorator=@solve().
+        2. Run solve(callable, self) where callable is a function with the decorator=@solve().
          See examples below:
         """
         def test_AND_function(self):

             # The output is explicitly set to true
-            cond = solver.Conditions(a=True, b=True, output=True)
+            cond = solver.Rules(a=True, b=True, output=True)
             cond.solve(self, start.and_function)

 Then run `$ python -m unittest test`.
 In `start.py` the result should be: